Nanoflow Properties

 Nanoflow properties consist of the following sections:

 The return type defines what information the nanoflow returns.
-The caller of the nanoflow will get a result of this type.
-For possible return types, see Data Types.
+The caller of the nanoflow gets a result of this type.
+For information on possible return types, see Data Types.

 Name is the internal name of the nanoflow.
-When referring to the nanoflow in the app you will use this name.
+You use this name to refer to the nanoflow in the app.
 It must be unique within the module, but you can have two nanoflows with the same name in different modules.
-When referring to the nanoflow, you will normally prepend the name of the module to ensure uniqueness and allow you to use nanoflows in other modules.
+When referring to the nanoflow, you normally prepend the name of the module to ensure uniqueness and allow you to use nanoflows in other modules.

 Documentation allows you to describe your nanoflow to make it easier for people to use and modify it.